Contrast-Security-OSS/docs/content/user/attacks/Analyze-attacks.md

 ### Attack details

 Click on the Source IP to view more details on the attack.
 In the **Overview** tab, view each attack event in the grid; click on each row to expand your view for more details.
-Under **Attack Duration**, click the **See Timeline** link to see the exact time of each event.
+Under **Attack Duration**, click the **See Timeline** link to view the exact time sequence of each event.
 Use the dropdown menus and search field to find specific events.

 <a href="assets/images/Attack-overview.png" rel="lightbox" title="View the Attack Overview"><img class="thumbnail" src="assets/images/Attack-overview.png"/></a>